 Typically, the amount of caffeine between light vs. dark roast coffee is negligible.
 (For serious aficionados, there very slightly more caffeine in lighter roasts.)
 In practical terms, how you brew your coffee makes more of a difference in the amount of caffeine than the degree of roast does.

 An 8 fl. oz. brewed coffee, for example, has ~95 mg of caffeine per serving.
 An 8 fl. oz. cold brewed coffee has ~200 mg of caffeine per serving.
 A nitro-coffee (nitrogenated cold brewed coffee) would have ~165 mg of caffeine per serving.
 Whereas an 8 fl. oz. of drip coffee has between ~65-120 mg of caffeine.

-Grinding coffee is not only a treat for the senses, it’s a relatively simple process.
-There are a few things to mind when grinding your coffee beans to help create the best cup of coffee ever.
+There are a few things to mind when grinding your coffee beans to ensure your best cup of coffee ever.